How to Get the Most for Your Trade-in

 How to Get the Most Money for Your Trade In

-Step 1 – Get an Outside Used Car Appraisal
+Step 1 – Get a Third Party Used Car Appraisal

 Before you go to the dealership, figure out how much your trade-in is worth at home.
 This will tell you the minimum price you should be willing to accept when you negotiate.

-Step 2 – Negotiating your Trade-In at the Dealership
+Step 2 – Negotiate your Trade-In at the Dealership

 Once you arrive at the dealership, you’ll be ready to negotiate your trade.
 Usually, this part of the negotiation cannot be done via email since the dealer will want to see your car.
 But not to worry, you do have some leverage.